gugarosa/nalp/README.md

 ```
 - nalp
     - core
+        - corpus
         - dataset
         - encoder
+    - corpus
+        - audio
+        - document
-        - neural
+        - text
     - datasets
-        - one_hot
-        - vanilla
+        - next
     - encoders
         - count
+        - integer
         - tfidf
         - word2vec
+    - models
+        - gru
+        - lstm
+        - rnn
     - neurals
+        - complex
-        - rnn
+        - simple
-    - stream
+    - utils
         - loader
+        - logging
         - preprocess
-    - utils
-        - decorators
-        - logging
-        - math
-        - splitters
-    - visualization
 ```

 ### Core

 Core is the core.
 Essentially, it is the parent of everything.
 You should find parent classes defining the basis of our structure.
 They should provide variables and methods that will help to construct other modules.

-It is composed of the following classes:
+### Corpus

+Corpus

 ### Datasets